SilkRose/Pony/stories/metal-magic/metal-magic.md

 Everypony nodded again.

 "Everypony is to stay with their designated chaperon at all times.
 You will be assigned them before the tour begins.
-You are not to touch anything at all.
+You are not to touch anything at all unless specifically asked to do so.
 A lot of the metal is sharp, and will cut you.
 You can ask questions on the tour, just hold your hoof up and I'll get to you.
 Any questions?"

 Everypony shook their head.